 Myths About Kanban

-As outlined by Kanbanize on our company blog and Kanban in Software Development e-book, there are a few myths floating around about Kanban.
+As outlined by Kanbanize on our company blog, there are a few myths floating around about Kanban.

 The first myth we’ll address is that there’s no planning or estimation stage in Kanban.
 This is simply not true, but it’s at least partially understandable.